soukoku/ntwain/README.md

 an image stream when using native transfer.
 If other transfer methods are used you'll have to deal with them yourself.

-If you just call session.Open() without passing a message loop hook argument, an internal message loop will be started behind the scenes.
-When this happens the session events may be raised from another thread.
+If you just call session.Open() without passing a message loop hook parameter, an internal message loop will be started behind the scenes.
+When this happens the session events will be raised from another thread.
-If you would like things marshalled to a UI thread then set the experimental SynchronizationContext property to the one from your preferred UI thread.
+If you would like things marshalled to the UI thread then set the experimental SynchronizationContext property the one from your UI thread.

 ```
 #!c#